amit10may/ts-assignment/internal-tooling/go/src/main/README.md

 - This should print out the previously sent json request on separate lines

 ### TODO: The ports are hardcoded - can be made command line args
+### Pending: The aspect of writing the json content to disk/database - Not implemented yet